 Now, it might be instinctive of us to wipe out grease from strainers, dishes, pots and pans with paper towels, and then afterwards, throw the used, greasy paper towels in the recycling bin because – well, paper towels are generally recyclable, right?

 Paper towels that are lined with grease are generally not accepted by recycling centers.
-It’s best to use other more eco-friendly alternatives like a wash cloth cut up from an old t-shirt or a microfiber cleaning cloth that you can easily rinse, wash, dry and get rid of grease while helping reduce non-recyclable waste.
+It’s best to use other more eco-friendly alternatives like a wash cloth cut up from an old t-shirt or a microfiber cleaning cloth that you use to clean your computer keyboards, which you can easily rinse, wash, dry and get rid of grease while helping reduce non-recyclable waste.

 2. When reusing cooking oil, keep track of its “expiration date”.

 - If you do decide to reuse cooking oil, make sure you separate cooking oil used to fry fish or other seafood from cooking oil used to fry chicken, pork or beef.
 It’s also important to label jars that you can indicate what sort of food the cooking oil has been fried with.